Name Meaning & Legal Status · Spain

 Our database covers approximately 8,500 names recorded in Spain.
 You can cross-check Adam against this full dataset — along with naming patterns in the 24 other European countries we track — using our free name checker.

-Spanish spelling and variants
+Spanish spelling and variants of Adam

 In Spain, the name is most often written as Adán or Adam.
 Each variant is registered separately — the spelling on the birth certificate is final.